jspinoza3/2azerons/README.txt

 - --- --- Option I: simply press Win+Alt+comma to deactivate keyboard remapping but leave joystick cursor control active
 - --- --- --- note that this will continue to remap the joystick on your right Azeron as well as your "menu" key (aka "AppsKey") and pause/break key and pgup and pgdn
 - --- --- --- simply press Win+Alt+comma again to reactivate
-- --- --- Option II: simply press Win+Alt+period to turn off both 2azerons.ahk entirely
+- --- --- Option II: simply press Win+Alt+period to turn off  2azerons.ahk entirely
 - --- --- --- Thanks for using 2azerons!
 Feel free to leave the profiles loaded on you Azerons and just repeat part B above whenever you are ready to use 2azerons again!

 =============Troubleshooting===========